- 1. Popular Movies+

 Together with Farrelly and Brian Hayes Currie, the film was written by Nick Vallelonga, who also plays Augie, the Copacabana mobster who offers Tony a "job" while the nightclub is under renovation.

-The film derives its title from The Negro Motorist Green Book, a vacation guidebook for African-American travellers written by New York City mailman Victor Hugo Green, an African American.
-Published from 1936 to 1966, The Green Book became "the bible of black travel during Jim Crow", enabling black travellers, usually on a private car, to avoid public transport hassle, to find lodgings, restaurants, shops, and gas stations that were inclined to serve them along the road, in the times that Jim Crow state and local laws enforced racial segregation in the Southern United States.
+The film derives its title from The Negro Motorist Green Book, a vacation guidebook for African-American travelers written by New York City mailman Victor Hugo Green, an African American.
+Published from 1936 to 1966, The Green Book became "the bible of black travel during Jim Crow," enabling black travelers, usually on a private car, to avoid public transport hassle, to find lodgings, restaurants, shops, and gas stations that were inclined to serve them along the road, in the times that Jim Crow state and local laws enforced racial segregation in the Southern United States.

-From moment one, it is clear that the two men are worlds apart and complete opposites, however Shirley hires Tony, as he knows that the South is no playground for coloured people, and Tony has strong references, and obviously knows his way around.
+From moment one, it is clear that the two men are worlds apart and complete opposites.
+However, Shirley hires Tony, as he knows that the South is no playground for people of color, and Tony has strong references and obviously knows his way around.
 In dire need, Tony accepts with the consent of his wife, Dolores (Cardellini).
 The record label representative (P.J.
-Byrne) closes the deal and entrusts Tony with a copy of the Green Book, a traveller’s vacation guide for African-Americans, listing establishments that would serve them, as segregation is prevalent in most southern states.
+Byrne) closes the deal and entrusts Tony with a copy of the Green Book, a traveler’s vacation guide for African-Americans, listing establishments that would serve them, as segregation is prevalent in most southern states.
 Tony then meets the other members of the trio.

 As they travel through the Midwest, the two men begin to reinstate themselves, more out of curiosity than mere necessity.
-Although he playfully calls him ‘doc’, to Tony, it is clear as daylight that Don is no stereotype ‘Negro’ person, and finds himself shocked and disgusted with the discriminatory treatment Don receives , even from his hosts when he is not on stage.
-Dr. Shirley is sophisticated, talented, eclectic, and even snobbish, distant from his racial heritage, hardly recognizing contemporary music made by coloured folk.
+Although he playfully calls him 'doc,' to Tony, it is clear as daylight that Don is no stereotype 'Negro' person, and finds himself shocked and disgusted with the discriminatory treatment Don receives, even from his hosts when he is not on stage.
+Dr. Shirley is sophisticated, talented, eclectic, and even snobbish, distant from his racial heritage, hardly recognizing contemporary music made by colored folk.

 As his drinking problem gets him in trouble with locals in a Kentucky bar, Tony bails him out.